postcss/postcss/README.md

 ### Modularity

-Without any plugins, PostCSS will parse your CSS and stringify it back to you without changing a single byte.
+Without any plugins, PostCSS will parse your CSS and convert it back to the string without changing a single byte.
 All of the processing that enables special features and syntax in your stylesheets is made possible by PostCSS plugins, which are nothing more than JS functions.

 Because each PostCSS plugin is an independent module, different plugins can take different approaches.
 This flexibility allows plugin authors to create whatever features they can imagine, while empowering PostCSS users to add only those features that they want to their workflow.

-Some plugins, like [postcss-custom-properties], [postcss-media-minmax], and [postcss-calc], implement syntax from present and future W3C specs, transpiling it to cross-browser-compatible output.
-Other plugins, like [postcss-mixins] and [postcss-simple-extend], add new powers to your stylesheets that are not yet part of any spec.
+Some plugins, like [`postcss-custom-properties`], [`postcss-media-minmax`], and [`postcss-calc`], implement syntax from present and future W3C specs, transpiling it to cross-browser-compatible output.
+Other plugins, like [`postcss-mixins`] and [`postcss-simple-extend`], add new powers to your stylesheets that are not yet part of any spec.
 With PostCSS, you can decide for yourself which plugins match your own needs and preferences.